-My first job is always to establish a bond of trust and build a safe space where your child will feel seen and heard.
+My first job would be to establish a bond of trust and build a safe space where your child will feel seen and heard.
 Students who struggle with their reading and writing often suffer a great deal of educational trauma in our school system.
 Part of my job is to help them begin to have positive learning experiences around their literacy work.

-As they begin to feel safe with me, we will start exploring the amazing world of English spelling and reading.
+As they begin to feel safe with me, we would start exploring the amazing world of spelling, reading and writing in English.